 Office: 207-442-0998 (24 hrs) Mobile: 207-841-0998

 Bret Gilliam is President of the consulting corporation, OCEAN TECH.
-He has been professionally involved in the diving and maritime industry since 1971, a career now spanning over forty-six years.
+He has been professionally involved in the diving and maritime industry since 1971, a career now spanning over forty-seven years.

 Since beginning diving in 1958, he has logged over 18,000 dives around the world.
 His background includes scientific expeditions, military/commercial projects, operating hyperbaric diving treatment medical facilities, liveaboard dive vessels and luxury yachts, retail dive store & Caribbean resort operation and ownership.
 He was founder and President of V.I.
 DIVERS LTD. in the U.S. Virgin Islands until selling that corporation in 1985.
 As Vice President and Director of Operations for Ocean Quest International Cruise Lines, he was responsible for the world's largest sport diving program from 1987 to 1990 aboard the 500-ft., 18,000 ton ship Ocean Spirit.
 Bret is licensed as a U.S.C.G.
 Merchant Marine Master, deep submersible pilot, aircraft pilot, and recompression chamber supervisor.